2U1/Qwen2-VL-Finetune/README.md

 #### Experimental Features

-- Sampler for the dataet.
+- Sampler for the dataset.
 The trainer scripts supports the sampler for the dataset.
-You could make your own sampler.
+You could make your own sampler with inherting `DistributedSampler`.

 ## Inference